abdnh/anki-wiktionary/README.md

 <img src="./images/dialog.png" width="600">

 You have to download the dictionary data you want for the add-on to work.
 For that, find your target language in https://kaikki.org/dictionary/ and download the JSON file containing all data listed at the bottom of the language page (which has a name like "kaikki.org-dictionary-Russian.json").
 Then in Anki, go to **Tools > Wiktionary -> Import a dictionary** to import the dictionary.

 <img src="./images/import_dialog.png" width="600">

+## Download

+You can download the add-on from its AnkiWeb page: https://ankiweb.net/shared/info/2087444887

 ## TODO